Migrating work functions like email, infrastructure, and core business apps to the cloud can be a complex process with a lot of moving parts.

 Successful cloud migration requires a diverse skillset, in-depth business and technology analysis, and active change management to ensure your organization can gain all of the efficiencies and cost-savings that the cloud has to offer.

 There a lot of things to consider when planning a cloud migration.
-Here are nine essential steps to include on your cloud migration checklist.
+Here are eight essential steps to include on your cloud migration checklist.

 1. Analyze Your Business and Technology Requirements